 Linq To SQL makes a developer’s life easy for performing various database operations.
-If the database design is stable, LinQ To SQL will do all the jobs for you for maintaining consistency between data relations.
-Simple data retrieval, insertion, deletion, update, etc can be done in a very easy way, in some cases just by calling some functions on the LinQ objects.
-There are a number of ways also provided for using the functionality of SQL operators/keywords.
+If the database design is stable, LinQ To SQL will do all the jobs you need to maintain consistency between data relations.
+Simple data retrieval, insertion, deletion, update, etc., can be done in a straightforward way, in some cases just by calling some functions on the LinQ objects.
+Several ways are also provided for using the functionality of SQL operators/keywords.
 I will try to provide as many examples as possible on them from time to time.
 For today, My main concern is to make you familiar with the ‘Like’ keyword and construct an easy alternative of SQL query with Like and LinQ together.

-‘Like’ is a popular SQL syntax operator, that is used widely for performing search operations on database tables.
-Thanks To LinQ To SQL, we can now get this functionality with help of a few readily given functions or even query syntax as well.
+‘Like’ is a popular SQL syntax operator that is widely used to perform search operations on database tables.
+Thanks to LinQ and SQL, we can now get this functionality with the help of a few readily given functions or even query syntax.
 They are as follows:

 Check Keyword Existence Anywhere: